2002Bishwajeet/no_signal/README.md

 There are two ways of doing this.
 First, manually creating a collection from the dashboard and defining the attributes.

 Secondly, I have a created a program which does that work for you.
-All you need is create an API key with all the permissions and replace it in the following `setup_appwrite.dart` files.
+All you need is create an API key with all the permissions and replace it in the  `setup_appwrite.dart` files.

 Open your terminal in the project folder and run the following commands to setup the **User Collection** .
 Make sure to replace all the neccessary fields left blank.